10 Ways to Be Vegan: The Options for Veganism

 Vegan Extremes

 Let me explain.
-If the definition of vegan is to eat or behave in a manner that causes zero animal suffering, then it’s nearly impossible for the average city dwelling person to be 100% vegan.
+If the definition of vegan is to eat or behave in a manner that causes zero animal suffering, then it’s nearly impossible for the average city-dwelling person to be 100% vegan.

 Thousands of small animals are killed each year in the harvesting of grains and vegetables.
-Does this mean to be completely vegan you must grow your own food?
+Does this mean to be completely vegan, you must grow your own food?
 Like I say, for most city-dwelling, air-breathing folks, that’s a tall order.

 Even for those who are so committed to veganism that they choose to walk on dirt roads and resist the glares of their neighbors by planting their front yard with vegetables, is that truly something they expect from everyone around them?
-That would make veganism such a hardship that would severely limit the number of people who could or would adopt it as a lifestyle.

-Mainstream Vegan
+Secular Vegan

 There are many ways you can slice and dice a vegan lifestyle, but here are 10 Ways to Be Vegan that I’m sharing with you today: